 Figure 4 – Numerical estimate of energy landscapes for each cue.
+Data are presented as mean values +/- SEM.
 A-B. The landscapes have qualitatively shallower attractor basins following presentation of cues that had low decision consistency for the two monkeys.
 The lines are separated by the probability of accepting the offer, and correspondingly, positive values in the choice dimensions reflect accept choices.
 We also examined landscapes separated by accept and reject decisions for the uncertain decisions (Supplementary Fig. S6).

 Figure 5 – Neural activity reflects evidence accumulation and fixed-point dynamics.
 Error bars represent standard error of the mean.
 For plots that show data separately for each monkey, N = 8 as SEM was computed across sessions for each animal.
 A. Choice related activity, characterized as the undriven fixed points, x0,j, over time.
 Note the darker color curve is accept decision and lighter color curve is reject decision, for each monkey.
 B. Strength of evidence-driven neural activity over time, coefficient b.
 The curve peaks at 375 ms for monkey V and 325 ms for monkey W. C. Retraction coefficients are higher for more certain decisions for both reject and accept choices.
 Certain accept = 90%+ vs. uncertain 50-90%.
 And certain reject 0-10% vs. uncertain 10-50% accept choices.
 Further, coefficients differ from both 0 and 1 and therefore there are fixed-point dynamics, and the system is not a perfect integrator.
 D. Correlation between retraction coefficient for each cue, and the behavioral entropy of that cue.
 A high retraction coefficient parameter corresponds to a steeper basin.
 E. The retraction coefficients correlated significantly with decision consistency at the time of decision (i.e., mean reaction time in each session for each monkey).
 For monkey V, r = -0.56, p < 0.001; for monkey W, r = -0.64, p < 0.001. * = 0.05, ** = 0.01, *** = 0.001

 Figure 6 – Retraction coefficients vs reaction time.
+For plots that show data separately for each monkey, N = 8 as SEM was computed across sessions for each animal.
 A. The correlations between retraction coefficients and reaction time for reject decisions over time.
 B. The correlations between retraction coefficients at median time of reject decision time and reaction time for reject decisions (monkey V, r = -0.82, p < 0.001).
 C. Same as B for monkey W (monkey W, r = -0.59, p < 0.001).
 References

 1 Resulaj, A., Kiani, R., Wolpert, D. M. & Shadlen, M. N. Changes of mind in decision-making.
 Nature 461, 263-266 (2009). https://doi.org:10.1038/nature08275